Friends-Zone/Nana-Remix/nana/session/README.md

-# Session
+# Session Files

-What it is?
-This place where your session output is.
+**What it is?** This place where your session output is.

-# WARNING
-Do not share any of this file to public or push to git, else someone will hack your account!
+# An warning before commiting

+**Treat Telegram session files like your passwords and API keys!** Even we had gitignored everything here, please DO NOT share them with your App ID and Hash to anyone.
+Someone might hijack your account, and even get it nuked (a.k.a. deleted your account).